Out-Law Guide 5 min. read

-All businesses should take action to ensure that they are aware of and have control over how their employees, agents or service providers are operating to reduce the risk of exposure to the new offences.
+All businesses should have introduced measures to ensure that they are aware of and have control over how their employees, agents and service providers are operating to reduce their risk of exposure to the CCOs.

-The offences could have serious implications for all businesses and are expected to increase compliance requirements across all business sectors.
-Businesses are likely to have to conduct more due diligence in relation to their suppliers, contractors and employees and will probably have to look much more closely at where and the manner in which payments are made for goods and services, especially if offshore accounts are involved or payments are made in cash.
+The CCOs have serious implications for all businesses and have increased compliance requirements across all business sectors.
+Businesses must now conduct more due diligence in relation to their suppliers, contractors and employees and should be looking much more closely at where and the manner in which payments are made for goods and services, especially if offshore accounts are involved or payments are made in cash.

-There are two stages for the new corporate offences to apply:
+There are two stages for the CCOs to apply:

 'Associated persons' are employees, agents and other persons who perform services for or on behalf of the business, such as contractors, suppliers, agents and intermediaries.

-For either of the offences to apply, the employee or associated person must have criminally facilitated the tax evasion, in its capacity as an employee or associated person, providing services to the business.
+For either of the CCOs to apply, the employee or associated person must have criminally facilitated the tax evasion in their capacity as an employee or associated person, providing services to the business.
 A business cannot be criminally liable for failing to prevent the facilitation of tax evasion if the facilitator was acting in a personal capacity.

-A business will have a defence if it can prove that it had put in place reasonable prevention procedures to prevent the facilitation of tax evasion taking place, or that it was not reasonable in the circumstances to expect there to be procedures in place.
-HM Revenue & Customs (HMRC) has published guidance on the offences, in which it explains that there are six guiding principles that underpin the defence of having reasonable prevention procedures:
+A business will have a defence if it can prove that it had put in place reasonable procedures to prevent the facilitation of tax evasion taking place, or that it was not reasonable in all of the circumstances to expect there to be procedures in place.
+HM Revenue & Customs (HMRC) has published detailed guidance on the CCOs, in which it explains that there are six guiding principles that underpin the defence of having reasonable prevention procedures:

-A business will have to undertake a risk assessment to identify the risks of facilitation of tax evasion within the organisation and the potential gaps in the existing control environment.
-The risk assessment should be documented so that it can provide an audit trail to support any policy decisions regarding the implementation of new procedures to reduce the risk of exposure to the offences.
+A business should undertake a risk assessment to identify the risks of facilitation of tax evasion within the organisation and the potential gaps in the existing control environment.
+The risk assessment should be documented so that it can provide an audit trail to support any policy decisions regarding the implementation of new procedures to reduce the risk of exposure to the CCOs.

 It is expected that following a risk assessment most businesses will have to introduce changes to ensure that they have robust procedures in place to prevent their employees, service providers, agents, suppliers and customers from engaging in or facilitating tax evasion.

-It will be important to secure top level commitment from a company’s board and/or senior executives about the risks of exposure to the offences and the need for the business to respond to the new offences.
-Businesses will also need to ensure that sufficient training on tax evasion and the offences is provided to all staff.
+It will be important to secure top level commitment from a company’s board and/or senior executives about the risks of exposure to the CCOs and the need for the business to respond to the offences.
+Businesses will also need to ensure that sufficient training on tax evasion and the CCOs is provided to all staff.

-In relation to UK tax, the offence will apply to any company or partnership, wherever it is formed or operates.
+In relation to the UK tax offence, the offence will apply to any company or partnership, wherever it is formed or operates.

-Where non-UK tax is evaded a business will commit an offence if the facilitation involves a UK company or partnership, any company or partnership with a place of business in the UK, including a branch, or if any part of the facilitation takes place in the UK.
+Where non-UK tax is evaded a business will commit an offence if there is a "connection" to the UK.
+Broadly, there will be a UK connection if the facilitation involves a UK company or partnership, any company or partnership with a place of business in the UK, including a branch, or if any part of the facilitation takes place in the UK.
 In addition, the foreign tax evasion and facilitation must amount to an offence in the local jurisdiction and involve conduct which a UK court would consider to be dishonest.

 Fraudulent tax evasion does not arise where a person makes a mistake or is careless.
 It also does not arise where a person actively seeks to avoid tax.
 A person's attempts to avoid tax may involve using complicated and artificial structures to exploit gaps in the rules of the tax system.
 Tax avoidance will usually involve arrangements to move assets from one place to another to secure a better tax treatment.
 Tax authorities may not agree that what has been done is legally effective and may challenge the taxpayer.

-Even if the tax authority successfully challenges a tax avoidance arrangement and the taxpayer is required to pay additional tax, the taxpayer will not have acted dishonestly if he held a reasonable belief that the tax was not due when he entered into the arrangement, even though he may have acknowledged that he may be proved wrong.
+Even if the tax authority successfully challenges a tax avoidance arrangement and the taxpayer is required to pay additional tax, the taxpayer will not have acted dishonestly if they held a reasonable belief that the tax was not due when they entered into the arrangement, even though they may have acknowledged that they may be proved wrong.
 Tax avoidance would only become evasion if the taxpayer dishonestly withheld or misrepresented information to try to make the planning appear effective when it is not in fact effective.

-In relation to the new offences, the facilitator must also have a criminal intent and thus be an ‘accomplice’.
-At its simplest, this will occur where the facilitator knows that he is helping another person to carry out a fraud.
+For the CCOs to apply, there must be criminal facilitation of the tax evasion.
+Broadly, this means that the facilitator must also have a criminal intent and thus be an ‘accomplice’.
+At its simplest, this will occur where the facilitator knows that they are helping another person to carry out a fraud.
 Unwitting facilitation of tax evasion is not enough.
 Nor would knowing facilitation of tax avoidance be enough.

-The financial services, accounting and legal sectors are likely to be most affected by the new legislation.
-However, other sectors are also at risk.
-HMRC wants to make sure that large businesses cannot simply ignore whether their customers and supply chains are tax compliant.
-Businesses which pay large sums to consultants, do cross-border business, engage casual or itinerant labour and contractors, or handle goods and services where organised fraud is a risk, are at high risk of falling foul of the new legislation.
+The CCOs affect all companies across all sectors.
+By introducing the CCOs, HMRC wanted to make sure that businesses cannot simply ignore whether their customers and supply chains are tax compliant.
+Businesses which pay large sums to consultants; engage in cross-border business; engage casual or itinerant labour and contractors; or handle goods and services where organised fraud is a risk, are at high risk of falling foul of the new legislation.

-The rules will not just impact upon big businesses, smaller and medium sized businesses could also be at risk.
+The CCOs do not only impact big businesses - smaller and medium sized businesses could also be at risk.

-Aside from the possibility of incurring a heavy fine, a successful prosecution under either of the new offences could give rise to serious reputational damage for an organisation.
+Aside from the possibility of incurring a heavy fine, a successful prosecution under either of the CCOs could give rise to serious reputational damage for an organisation.
 A criminal conviction could make it more difficult for a business to win government contracts in the UK or overseas, or restrict it from operating in regulated markets.
-These new offences are not something that businesses can afford to overlook.
+The CCOs are not something that businesses can afford to overlook.